Pkrysinski/react-developer-portfolio/README.md

 WHEN I am presented with the Resume section,
 THEN I see a link to a downloadable resume and a list of the developer’s proficiencies.

 - - - - -
 WHEN I view the footer,
 THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter).
+>DONE: Buttons with icons representing LinkedIn, GitHub, and Twitter all active in footer.

 - - - - -